SIP technology overview

 The SIP protocol is an Application Layer protocol designed to be independent of the underlying Transport Layer.
 It can run on Transmission Control Protocol (TCP), User Datagram Protocol (UDP), or Stream Control Transmission Protocol (SCTP).
 It is a text-based protocol, incorporating many elements of the Hypertext Transfer Protocol (HTTP) and the Simple Mail Transfer Protocol (SMTP).

 Supported platforms description

 Development of both client and server SIP applications is possible under different operating systems, using different programming languages.
-In this article we will mostly compare libraries for desktop server part development under the Windows operating system using .NET, Java and Python.
-We will also briefly go over the possibilities of *NIX and mobile (WM7, iOS and Android) platforms.
+In this article, we will mostly compare libraries for the desktop server part development under the Windows operating system using .NET, Java, and Python.
+We will also briefly go over the possibilities of *NIX and mobile (WM7, iOS, and Android) platforms.

 Table 1.
 Comparison of .NET C# SIP libraries

 Each language has platform-specific libraries, but it is PJSIP which is presented in all three matrices.
 Due to native C++ implantation and a wide range of wrappers available, PJSIP could be used on different mobile and desktop platforms.
 Together with good functionality, documentation, and community support, PJSIP appears to be the best choice.
 So we recommend it both for commercial or open-source development.
 A detailed description of its architecture and usage is given in a separate blog article.

 Technology Areas: SIP/VOIP telephony, software development, Windows, Linux, Java, .NET, Python, iOS, Android